MaikTungsten/CRISPRT4/README.md

 ## What CRISPRT4 is made for

-CRISPRT4 is a workflow to screen hundreds of potential T4 phage point mutants obtained from the CRISPR-Cas12 approach as described in Pozhydaieva et al., 2023 (**LINK**).
+CRISPRT4 is a workflow to screen hundreds of potential T4 phage point mutants obtained from the CRISPR-Cas12 approach as described in Pozhydaieva et al., 2024 on bioRxiv ([**LINK**](https://www.biorxiv.org/content/10.1101/2024.01.28.577628v1)).
 It is designed only for screening of phage mutants via sequencing of distinct amplified genomic regions of interest with the Oxford Nanopore platform.
 This workflow includes demultiplexing with minibar, mapping to the reference genome with minimap2 and variant calling using longshot.

 ## Installation of requirements